Chicago race riot of 1919: Ramifications and later investigations

-Richard J. Daley was a member and years later elected president of the Hamburg Athletic Club in Bridgeport.
+Richard J. Daley was a member, and years later was elected president, of the Hamburg Athletic Club in Bridgeport.
 Daley served as Chicago's mayor from 1955 to 1976.
-In his long political career, he never confirmed nor denied involvement in the riots.
+In his long political career, he never confirmed or denied involvement in the riots.

-In 1922, six whites and six African-Americans were commissioned to discover the true roots of the riots.
-It claimed that returning soldiers from World War I not receiving their original jobs and homes instigated the riots.
+Illinois Governor Frank Lowden appointed In 1922, six whites and six African Americans were commissioned to discover the true roots of the riots.
+The commission's final report, submitted on January 1, 1921 and primarily written by Charles S. Johnson, claimed that returning soldiers from World War I not receiving their original jobs and homes instigated the riots.

 In 1930, Mayor William Hale Thompson, a flamboyant Republican, invoked the riot in a misleading pamphlet urging African Americans to vote against the Republican nominee, Rep. Ruth Hanna McCormick, in the United States Senate race for her late husband's seat.
 She was the widow of Sen. Joseph Medill McCormick as well as the sister-in-law of Chicago Tribune publisher Robert Rutherford McCormick.
-The McCormicks were a powerful Chicago family whom Thompson opposed.
+The McCormicks were a powerful Chicago family, whom Thompson opposed.

 President Woodrow Wilson pronounced white participants the instigators of the prolonged riots in Chicago and Washington, D.C.
 As a result, he attempted to promote greater racial harmony through the promotion of voluntary organizations and through the enactment of legislative improvements by Congress.
-He did not change the segregation of federal departments which he had imposed early during his first administration, however.
+Wilson did not reverse the policy of racial segregation within the federal bureaucracy imposed at the beginning of his first term in office, however.
 The Chicago Race Riot of 1919 shocked the nation and raised awareness of the problems that African Americans faced every day in the early 20th century United States.

 Commemorations

-Float, a public art performance conducted by Jefferson Pinder in 2019, commemorated the death by stoning of Eugene Williams, the first victim at 29th Street beach, who had accidentally floated into the racially segregated area of Lake Michigan.
+Float, a public art performance conducted by Jefferson Pinder in 2019, commemorated the death by stoning of Eugene Williams, the first victim at 29th Street Beach, who accidentally had floated into the racially segregated area of Lake Michigan.
 In it, an interracial group of participants were arranged on the water, floating near a Chicago beach.

+In 2019, Eve Ewing published a collection of poetry on the Chicago Race Riots of 1919, called 1919.